Amma Cheppindi: Plot

-His father is India's foremost rocket scientist and the director of Bharat Rocket Centre.
-His younger brother is a class 12 topper in the country.
-But he himself has managed to fail class 3 for the umpteenth time.
-He is Bose, and he is all of 21.
-Bose is a happy child trapped in a man's body.
-He is his mother's pet and the township's bête noire.
+Bose's father is India's foremost rocket scientist and the director of Bharat Rocket Centre.
+Bose's younger brother is a class 12 topper in the country.
+Bose is 21 years old but has managed to fail his third standard for the umpteenth time.
+He is a happy child trapped in a man's body, his mother's pet, and the township's bête noire.
 Everyone in Bharat Rocket Centre either despises him or takes advantage of him, yet he plays insouciantly with his friends from third standard.
-When he is removed from school Bose's mother wangles him a job in the Rocket Centre canteen to keep him occupied.
+When Bose is removed from school, his mother Saraswati wangles him a job in the Rocket Centre canteen to keep him occupied.
 Bharat Rocket Centre plans to celebrate the coming Independence Day in style as they are starting a Space Tech School with the brightest students in the country and with the top scientists as guest lecturers.
-ISI plans to wipe out the august gathering that day.
+However, the ISI plans to wipe out the august gathering that day.
 Some ISI agents befriend Bose, and he acts as an unwary courier carrying their RDX into the center.
-On Independence Day, all the scientists and the students are in place, and so is the massive bomb planted by ISI.
-The doors are locked by a colluding security man and the bomb activated.
+On Independence Day, all the scientists and students are in place, and so is the massive bomb planted by ISI.
+The doors are locked by a colluding security man, and the bomb activates.
 As time runs out, so do the options to save the trapped people.
-Finally, Bose's mother is forced to take a decision no mother would.
-And Bose makes a sacrifice no son would: to become an unparalleled hero.
+Finally, Saraswati is forced to take a decision no mother would, and Bose makes a sacrifice no son would: to become an unparalleled hero.
+After bomb blast Razia reveal he had known their action although love towards his own people he sacrifice himself.
+All of them was HEARTBROKEN, including Razia.